 Can I Give My Dog Sudafed?
-Answer: Only With a Vet’s Prescription!
+Answer: With a vet’s prescription

-This drug, especially for a dog, is not meant to be used long term.
-Regarding proper dosage, in smaller dogs a 30mg dose is more than ample and 60mg is enough for larger dogs.
+Sudafed, especially for a dog, is not meant to be used long term.
+Regarding proper dosage, in smaller dogs a 30mg dose is ample and 60mg is enough for larger dogs.
 K9s suffering with cardiovascular problems or diabetes cannot take this medication under any circumstances.

 Symptoms to Watch For

-When giving Sudafed to a dog, you need to keep a close eye on them and watch for a wide variety of undesirable symptoms.
+When giving Sudafed to a dog, keep a close eye on them for undesirable symptoms.
 They include vomiting, diarrhea, excessive salivation, staggering, skin rashes, decreased appetite, fever, itching, and lethargy or restlessness.
-Advise your vet immediately if you observe any of these problems.
+Contact your vet if you observe any of these problems.

-Remember that Sudafed is not designed for canines and is very dangerous if taken in large amounts even in humans.
-Phenylephrine is found in most decongestants, including Sudafed, and dogs don’t handle it as well as people do.
-Therefore, the dose may be too high for your dog or they may simply be rejecting it.
+Sudafed is not designed for canines and is very dangerous if taken in large amounts even in humans.
+Phenylephrine is found in most decongestants, including Sudafed, and dogs don’t handle it as well as people.
+If you run into problems, consider that the dose may be too high for your dog or they may simply be rejecting it.

-If you think your dog got into your medicine cabinet and started eating Sudafed, it is highly recommended to take them to a vet immediately.
-Try to keep your dog calm during this time since Sudfed poisoning can bring upon a seizure in some cases.
+Likewise, if you think your dog got into your medicine cabinet and ate some Sudafed, it’s highly recommended to take them to a vet immediately.
+Keep your dog calm during this time since Sudfed poisoning can bring upon a seizure in some cases.

-Regardless of the circumstances, if your dog is showing any of the above symptoms, call your vet immediately and get them there as soon as possible.
+Regardless of the circumstances, if your dog is showing any of the above symptoms, visit your vet as soon as possible.